kjkj1232/Prometheus-Grafana-for-Alerting-with-AWS-SES-and-Slack/README.md

 # TO DO LIST
 * Architecture diagram
-* VPC and ALB Setting Optimization
+* VPC and ALB setting optimization
-* Prometheus Rules Alert Optimization
+* Prometheus rules alert optimization
 * Upload files to this repository